4.2.1.5 pde.grids.boundaries.local module

 abstract get_virtual_point_data(compiled=False)[source]

-return data suitable for calculating virtual points
+Return data suitable for calculating virtual points.

 Parameters: